Background pattern

 Do not take on an empty stomach, as it may cause diarrhea.

 Each coated tablet should be swallowed whole, with water or another liquid, without breaking or chewing.
-The recommended dose for adults and children over 12 years old is 2 coated tablets, 2 times a day after meals, taken with a liquid (212 mg of magnesium per day).
+The recommended average dose for adults and children over 12 years of age is 2 coated tablets, 2 times a day after meals, swallowed with some liquid (212 mg of magnesium per day).

-Individuals over 65 years, children under 12 years, and patients with kidney disease should consult their doctor.
+People over 65 years of age, children under 12 years of age, and patients with kidney disease should consult their doctor.

-If symptoms worsen or do not improve in 15 days, consult your doctor.
+If symptoms worsen or do not improve within 15 days, you should consult a doctor.

 If you take more Magnogene than you should: